Nipissis River: Location

 The Nipissis River is in the unorganized territory of Rivière-Nipissis in the Sept-Rivières Regional County Municipality.

-Tributaries include the Wacouno and Nipisso rivers, both of which enter the from the left.
+Tributaries include the Wacouno and Nipisso rivers, both of which enter from the left.

 The Nipissis drains a region of 4196 km2, making it the most important tributary of the Moise River.

 It is followed by the Aux Pékans River, which drains an area of 3419 km2.

 The proposed Moisie River Aquatic Reserve would include the Nipissis River and a narrow strip along its shores.

 The Nipissis River is a little over 65 km long.

 It originates in the Siamois lakes, and empties into the Moisie River about 30 km from its mouth.

 According to the 1969 Répertoire géographique du Québec the river that runs for a little more than 60 km south to the Siamois lakes is called the Matinipi.

 The Wacouno River joins the Nipissis to the west of Lake Nipisso.

 It runs south from the Lake Fournier region.

 The Nipisso River, from Lake Nipisso, joins the Nipissis about 20 km above its confluence with the Moisie.

 The McDonald River joins the Nipissis not far from its mouth at the Chute McDonald, or McDonald Falls.